Dholeson/HI-clip-creator/README.md

    pip install -r requirements.txt
    ```

    The configuration UI uses `tkinter`, which ships with most Python installations.
+For Halo window auto-detection and the neon UI skin, the app also uses `pygetwindow` (Windows/macOS) and `ttkbootstrap` for styling—both are installed automatically from `requirements.txt`.

    You also need [Tesseract OCR](https://tesseract-ocr.github.io/).
 On Windows, install the official binaries and ensure `tesseract.exe` is in your `PATH`.
 On macOS, `brew install tesseract`.
 On Linux, use your package manager (e.g., `sudo apt install tesseract-ocr`).